 The ReLU is not a symmetric function.
-So even if the inner potential ξ_j has mean = 0 and variance = 1, it is not true of the output (the variance is halved).
+So even if the inner potential $\xi_j$ has variance = 1, it is not true of the output (the variance is halved).

 - The ReLU is not as sensitive to the large variance of the inner potential as sigmoidal functions (large variance does not matter as much). - Still the variance is good to be constant (at least due to the output layer). - LeCun initialization cannot be justified for ReLU due to the following reason: